Hotels near Albuquerque Talent Development Academy

 Which hotels near Albuquerque Talent Development Academy have laundry facilities?

-Which hotels near Albuquerque Talent Development Academy have a pool?
+Which hotels near Albuquerque Talent Development Academy have an outdoor pool?

 Which hotels near Albuquerque Talent Development Academy have suites or extra space?

-Days Inn & Suites by Wyndham Albuquerque West (0.82 mi), La Quinta Inn & Suites by Wyndham Albuquerque West (0.84 mi), and Quality Inn & Suites Albuquerque West (0.93 mi) offer suite-style rooms with extra living space.
+Days Inn & Suites by Wyndham Albuquerque West (0.82 mi, from $55/night), La Quinta Inn & Suites by Wyndham Albuquerque West (0.84 mi, from $71/night), and Quality Inn & Suites Albuquerque West (0.93 mi, from $70/night) offer suite-style rooms with extra living space.

 Ready to book near Albuquerque Talent Development Academy?